• Skip to primary navigation

 • Cooking times will vary depending on the model of air fryer you have, so you may need to adjust this recipe slightly.

 • Don't overlap the meatballs when putting them in the air fryer.
-Place them in a single layer to ensure they cook evenly.
+Place them in a single layer to ensure they cook evenly and that the air can circulate around them.

-• Depending on the size and brand of meatballs you use, you may need to adjust the cooking time.
+• Depending on the size and brand of meatballs you use, you may need to adjust the cook time.

-• You can enjoy them plain or with a dipping sauce such as mustard, ketchup or bbq sauce.
+• You can enjoy meatballs plain or with a dipping sauce such as mustard, ketchup or bbq sauce.

-• Add them to pasta dishes such as spaghetti or marinara sauce.
+• Add the cooked meatballs to pasta dishes such as spaghetti or marinara sauce.

-• Add them to soup or stew recipes for some added healthy protein.
+• Add them to soup or stew recipes for some added protein.

-• Serve them as appetizers at your next tailgate or Super Bowl party!
+• Serve these juicy meatballs as appetizers at your next tailgate or Super Bowl party!

 How to store: